google/flax/docs/howtos/model_surgery.rst

   from flax.core import unfreeze, freeze

 We will show how to get a flat dict of all the tensors, and then go back to a nested, frozen dict.
-We show this for both Flax modules and optimizers.
+This will be demonstrated for both Flax modules and optimizers.

 Surgery with Flax Modules
 --------------------------------